powsybl/powsybl-core/docs/user/itools/index.md

 java_xmx=8G
 ```

+**powsybl_config_dirs:**<br>
-**powsybl_config_dirs:** This is an optional property that defines the list of the folders where the configuration files are located.
+This is an optional property that defines the list of the folders where the configuration files are located.
 If this property is not set, the configuration files are read from `<USER_HOME>/.itools` and `<ITOOLS_PREFIX>/etc` folders.
 Note that the order of the folder is really import as the PowSyBl configuration is [stackable]().

 (powsybl_config_name)=
+**powsybl_config_name:**<br>
-**powsybl_config_name:** This is an optional property that defines the base name of the configuration files.
+This is an optional property that defines the base name of the configuration files.
 The default value for this property is `config`.

+**java_xmx:**<br>
-**java_xmx:** This is an optional property that defines the maximum size of the memory allocation pool of the JVM.
+This is an optional property that defines the maximum size of the memory allocation pool of the JVM.
 The default value for this property is 8 gigabytes.

 The list of the deprecated properties is available [here]()